salewis38/palm/README.md

 This software forms the basis of a simple home automation system, using the following hardware:

-GivEnergy AC-coupled inverter with AC115 power monitoring on supply and local PV generation MiHome remote controlled switches for various loads, controlled via hub and API
+GivEnergy AC-coupled inverter with AC115 power monitoring on supply and local PV generation MiHome remote-controlled switches for various loads, controlled via hub and API

 It performs the following functions: